 There are two Milne Bays, with the large bay on the south-eastern tip of Papua New Guinea, centred around the provincial capital of Alotau, and the actual Milne Bay province itself.
 The province stretches out over a huge area covering 270,000 km² – roughly the size of the UK, but only about 14,000 km² of that area is actual land.
 The rest is taken up by the waters surrounding the 600 islands of the province that fall into four main groups: The Trobriands, the D’Entrecasteaux Islands, Woodlark Island or Muyua Island, and the Louisiade Archipelago (with the Conflict Islands inside).

-With dive resorts centred around Alotau and liveaboards departing from the same town, you have a range, from Little critters on the black sand at a site called Dinah’s Beach on the North Coast, down to the South to see Manta Rays on a cleaning station at Samarai Island.
+There are several dive resorts centred around Alotau and several liveaboards departing from the same town, you have a range, from Little critters on the black sand at a site called Dinah’s Beach on the North Coast, down to the South to see Manta Rays on a cleaning station at Samarai Island.

 NEW GUINEA - PORT MORESBY